AlbinTouma/Romanian/README.md

-# Romanian
+# Introduction to Romanian Project

-The idea is to learn Romanian while also learning about different ways to store and surface data.
-My goals are to:
+The goal is to bring together language learning resources.
+The app should help the user achieve objectives from different courses and textooks.

+# Objectives
+The user should be able to
+-Follow Learn Romanian Manual lessons Textbook and practice vocabulary -Lookup grammatical points
+-Lookup words
+-Practice words
+-Practice sentences
+-Revisit exercises

+# Why do I want to build this app and run it from the terminal?
+I want to build this app in order to:
 (a) build language learning habits,
 (b) track language learning progress
 (c) learn to use git to work on a projects from different computers